MajickTek/mkapp.sh/README.md

 A simple shell script written in bash for macOS/X which builds Mac .app bundles.

 Usage: (from mkapp.sh)
-./mkapp.sh exe
+./mkapp.sh exe icns
-Where exe is the executable that you want to bundle.
+Where exe is the executable that you want to bundle, and icn is the .icns file.
 An info.plist is automatically generated for you.
 An icon is not provided.